 This upland forest in the northwest portion of the site is identified as vegetation community 'G' on Figure 1.
 Sugar maple is dominant (Photo 1), with ironwood well represented in many areas.
 The forest canopy is generally closed throughout the deciduous forest.
 Black cherry, basswood, and white elm are also present.
-Most trees are in the 15cm to 30cm diameter at breast height (dbh) range, with scattered trees in the forest up to 45cm dbh and mature sugar maples (a few with potential wildlife cavities) and white elm up to 80cm and 60cm dbh, respectively along former fence lines (Photo 2).
+Most trees are in the 15cm to 30cm diameter at breast height (dbh) range, with scattered trees in the forest up to 45cm dbh and mature sugar maples (a few with potential wildlife cavities) and white elm up to over 90cm and 60cm dbh, respectively along former fence lines and in the northeast portion of the forest (Photo 2).
+In particular a specimen sugar maple over 90cm dbh is identified on Map 1 in the northeast portion of the sugar maple-ironwood deciduous forest.
 Dead white ash up to 30cm dbh are also present.
 Windthrow and natural deadfall are common.
 Other than the ash and some of the elms with poor leaf out, the remaining trees in the upland deciduous forest appear to be in generally good condition.
+As shown on Figure 2 the development proposal has been modified to retain within a park block the northwest upland deciduous forest, including the mature sugar maples and potential wildlife cavity trees.

 Understory and ground flora in the upland deciduous forest are generally sparse due to the dominant maple and associated shading.
 Prickly ash, glossy buckthorn, and common buckthorn shrubs are established in areas, along with regenerating stems of maple, ironwood, basswood, and ash.
-Garlic mustard, blue cohosh, Pennsylvania sedge, thicket creeper, partridgeberry, clintona, herb robert, and wild grape are representative of the ground flora.
+Garlic mustard, blue cohosh (dominant in areas), trout lily, Canada mayflower, Pennsylvania sedge, thicket creeper, partridgeberry, clintona, herb robert, and wild grape are representative of the ground flora.